jaggerwang/spring-cloud-in-practice/README.md

 Then you can access all apis at `http://localhost:8080`.

-## Login with OAuth2 protocol
+## Login with OAuth2 Service

-This application also support login with OAuth2 protocol, you need switch to `oauth2` branch to experience this feature.
-It uses [ORY/Hydra](https://github.com/ory/hydra) to running an OAuth2 server, any OAuth2 client can use this service to authenticate and authorize users.
+This application also support login with OAuth2 service, you need switch to `oauth2` branch to experience this feature.
+In the following, we will use [ORY/Hydra](https://github.com/ory/hydra) to running an OAuth2 service.

 ### Architecture